What is Computer Science?

 As the world grows more interconnected, and the systems we design to handle new challenges evolve, computer science and engineering are increasingly vital and valuable skills for the 21st century and beyond.
 Either as a career path or as supplemental expertise for your current job, skills in computer science can improve your long-term prospects in terms of salary and job satisfaction and deliver competitive advantages in a crowded job market.

-Computer Science Fields
+Computer Science Fields and Career Outlook

 - Artificial Intelligence and Machine Learning – Teaching computers and “smart” machines to carry out tasks and learn to solve problems by themselves.

-- Cybersecurity – Protecting systems, data and networks from cyberattacks and data theft.
+- Cybersecurity – Protecting systems, data and networks from cyber attacks and data theft.

 - Software Engineering – Developing and building software and information systems using engineering principles to meet the needs of different users and platforms.

-All of these disciplines require dedicated computer scientists and engineers who can develop, maintain and improve the software and systems that help make our lives easier and safer.
+These disciplines require dedicated computer scientists and engineers who can develop, maintain and improve the software and systems that help make our lives easier and safer.

 Computer Science Industry Trends